joelviseu/codeigniter-install-mysql/README.md

 # Codeigniter Install Mysql Database

-Basic example to install or import or data base and run codeigniter APP
+Basic example to install or import your mysql database and run codeigniter APP

 ```You can use it in all your projects```